kickstarter/build-ubuntu-ami/README.markdown

 # Create custom Ubuntu AMIs the hard (secure) way

-`build-ubunut-ami` is a simple tool for making secure, custom Ubuntu images for Amazon EC2 from your local computer.
+`build-ubuntu-ami` is a simple tool for making secure, custom Ubuntu images for Amazon EC2 from your local computer.

 ## Why the hard way?